tdiesler/nessus/ipfs/docs/src/markdown/trail/index.md

 ![bob-home-05](img/bob-home-05.png)

 Because Bob does not own Mary's private key, this is a "watch only" address.
 It allows Bob's wallet to see Mary's transactions - specifically her public encryption key.
+Import is a potentially not-so-swift ansynchronous operation on the blockchain wallet.
+This is because the wallet needs to scan the blockchain to find unspent transaction outputs
+(UTXO) that belong to the imported address.
+Eventually, Mary's address will show up like this ...

 ![bob-home-06](img/bob-home-06.png)